MicrosoftDocs/entra-docs/docs/id-governance/identity-governance-applications-existing-users.md

 1. If this system doesn't have the Microsoft Graph PowerShell cmdlets installed or doesn't have connectivity to Microsoft Entra ID, transfer the CSV file that contains the list of users to a system that has the [Microsoft Graph PowerShell cmdlets](https://www.powershellgallery.com/packages/Microsoft.Graph) installed.

-### Collect existing users from a SAP Cloud Identity Services
+### Collect existing users from SAP Cloud Identity Services

 This section applies to SAP applications that use SAP Cloud Identity Services as the underlying service for user provisioning.